How to love Church

 As one of those born into a conservative Christian family, I can attest as to how difficult it has been to break out of those traditions and think clearly and carefully about some of these traditions.

-Everywhere I look, even in the more progressive end on my denomination, I find people who are unable to challenge these traditions because they don’t even recognise the problem.
+Everywhere I look, even in the more progressive end, I find people who are unable to challenge these traditions because they don’t even recognise the problem.

 Most of us can’t see that the church needs reform of epic proportions.
 You can’t nibble around the edges.